Azure-Samples/iot-edge-samples/js/converter/README.md

 ### Entry File
-By default, you don't need to make any change on this file.
+The `app.js` defines the way to initialize the edge instance.
+Here we don't need to make any change.

 ```javascript
 (function() {
   'use strict';